HIIT/mydatasink/README.md

 # DATASINK

-This is part of MyData Architecture.
-This repo includes both backend and frontend for DataSink.
-For more detail, please goto [***DataOperator***](https://github.com/dhrproject/mydataoperator)
+This is a part of proof-of-concept implementation of [MyData Architecture](https://github.com/HIIT/mydata-stack).
+More information about the POC-implementation see [DataOperator](https://github.com/dhrproject/mydataoperator)

 ## Repository structure
 ```